 Air is drawn into the machine and goes through a 2- 4-Part filtering process called disc stacks that essentially scrub the air with water and deposit the air pollutants into a separate basin.
-The air is then blow it out of the other side of the machine cleaned.
+The air is then blown, out of the other side of the machine “cleaned”.

 But unlike the revitalizer that acts as a humidifier only in that it creates moisture in the air cleaning process,

 Air washers can control the amount of humidity being created and come with hygrometer and hydrostat gauges to measure and set the humidity to your liking.

 The price difference for these is substantially higher.
 Ranging from $250 to $450.

 Air washers also require regular cleaning because of the chance of mold and mildew growing in the machine.
 But it is a very easy process that can be performed in a very short time.

 Water air purifiers are good at removing larger particulate air pollution.

 But although they are not as efficient at removing other types of pollutants like mold spores as a HEPA air purifier would be, they do help reduce these type of pollutants also.

 As for odors, the fact that many of these come supplied with extra essential oils to add fragrance in the air tells you how good they are at actually removing odors.